Table of Contents

 How do they even fit in so many strings, though?

 12-string guitars have 6 pairs of strings.
-That might seem redundant, so think of it this way: Each pair of 12-string guitar strings are situated close together and are tuned to the same note.
-The top two pairs are tuned in unison, like a pair of E4 for the 1st and 2nd strings and a pair of B3 for the 3rd and 4th strings.
-The other strings are tuned an octave apart, for example, the bottom string pair would be an E2 and an E3, and so on.
+That might seem redundant, so think of it this way: Each pair of 12-string guitar strings is situated close together and is tuned to the same note.
+The top two pairs are tuned in unison, like a pair of E4 for the 1st and 2nd strings and B3 for the 3rd and 4th strings.
+The other strings are tuned an octave apart.
+For example, the bottom string pair would be an E2 and an E3, and so on.

-This method of tuning enables guitarists to stick the same chord and scale fingerings as standard tuning.
-The 12-string guitar demands barely any difference in playing techniques yet brings the gift of a rich soundscape.
+This tuning method enables guitarists to use the same chord and scale fingerings as standard tuning.
+The 12-string guitar demands barely any difference in playing techniques yet offers a rich soundscape.

 Why do the strings demand your attention and time?